dmuenz/KeepWiFiOn/README.md

 1. Download the file install_KeepWiFiOn to ~/Downloads
 2. Open Terminal and run the command `~/Downloads/install_KeepWiFiOn`

 Step 2 will download all the program files from this GitHub repository and install them.
+After that you can delete the installer if you'd like.

 #### Option 2 (slightly less simple):